-Truxima Approval History
+Truxima FDA Approval History

 Truxima (rituximab-abbs) is a CD20-directed cytolytic antibody biosimilar to Rituxan indicated for the treatment of adult patients with non-Hodgkin’s lymphoma.

 - The product label for Truxima contains a Boxed Warning to alert health care professionals and patients about the increased risk of fatal infusion reactions, severe skin and mouth reactions, Hepatitis B virus reactivation and Progressive Multifocal Leukoencephalopathy.

 - The FDA approval of Truxima is based on clinical data that demonstrates Truxima is biosimilar to Rituxan.

 - Truxima is administered as an intravenous infusion by a healthcare professional with appropriate medical support to manage severe infusion reactions that may occur.

 - Most common side effects reported in clinical trials were infusion reactions, fever, lymphopenia, chills, infection and asthenia.

 Development Timeline for Truxima